soheexlim/Traffic-Accident-Prediction/README.md

 ---

-## 7. Evaluation Metrics
+## 7. Evaluation Metrics and Results

+### Metrics Used
-- **Accuracy**: Percentage of correct predictions.
+1. **Accuracy**: Proportion of correct predictions.
-- **F1 Score**: Balance between precision and recall, especially useful for imbalanced datasets.
+2. **F1 Score**: Harmonic mean of precision and recall, particularly valuable for imbalanced datasets.
-- **Confusion Matrix**: Evaluated false positives/negatives for accident prediction.
+3. **Confusion Matrix**: Breakdown of true/false positives and negatives.

+### Baseline Accuracy
+A naïve model predicting the majority class (no accidents) achieved a baseline accuracy of approximately 70%.
+Models significantly outperformed this baseline.

 ---

-## 8. Future Work
+## 8. Future Work and Applications

+### Next Steps
-1. **Refinement**:
+1. **Feature Expansion**:
-   - Incorporate additional features such as road type, traffic control devices, or driver demographics (if available).
+   - Incorporate additional variables such as traffic volume, road type, or seasonal trends.
-   - Improve synthetic data generation with more realistic weights.

-2. **Analysis of Feature Importance**:
-   - Quantify the contribution of weather, time, and interaction terms to accident likelihood.

-3. **Deployment**:
+2. **Deployment**:
-   - Create an interactive dashboard for real-time accident prediction.
+   - Build an interactive dashboard for real-time accident prediction and visualization.
-   - Collaborate with transportation agencies for practical implementation.
+3. **Deeper Analysis**:
+   - Investigate feature importance to identify the most critical predictors of accidents.

+### Practical Applications
+This model can be used by transportation agencies for proactive interventions, such as dynamic speed limits or targeted public safety campaigns.
+Navigation services could integrate the predictions to alert drivers about high-risk areas or times.

 ---

 ## Midterm Report and Presentation
 - **YouTube Link**: [https://youtu.be/xDtrSEpDA7s](https://youtu.be/xDtrSEpDA7s)

--
+---

 ## 4. Preliminary results
 - Finally, we evaluated the calibrated model’s performance by checking its accuracy and F1 score, integrated its calibrated probabilities with those from other models, and saved high-probability predictions to a submission file for further analysis.